seppmail/SEPPmail365cloud/README.md

 PowerShell Core on Linux should work as well, but has not been intensively tested so far.

->Note: *Windows PowerShell (5.1) is not supported!* To run the module from Windows, install PowerShell Core on your Windows machine, using the Microsoft Store on your client or go to [Github](https://github.com/powershell/powershell) for installation details.
+>Note: *Windows PowerShell (5.1 and earlier versions) is not supported!* To run the module from Windows, install __PowerShell Core__ on your Windows machine, using the Microsoft Store or go to [Github](https://github.com/powershell/powershell) for other installation options.

 ## Security

-When connecting to Exchange Online, we recommend using the -Device login option.
+When connecting to Exchange Online, we recommend using the -Device or -Credential based login login option.
 If you want to use credential-based login, use Microsoft "Secrets Management" module to store your username/passwords in a secure place on your disk.

 ## Module Installation

 >IMPORTANT!
 Do not use the other PowerShell Module we have on the PowerShell Gallery "SEPPmail365".
-This module will create NON-WORKING Setups as it is intended to be used with self-hosted SEPPmail Appliances.
+This module will create NON-WORKING setups as it is intended to be used with self-hosted SEPPmail Appliances.

 ### Installation on Windows

-To install the module, open Powershell Core (pwsh.exe) and execute:
+To install the SEPPmail365Cloud module, open Powershell Core (pwsh.exe) and execute:

 ```powershell
 Install-Module "SEPPmail365cloud" -scope Currentuser